 - ID PK, BigInt (8 Bytes) The primary key of the table used as reference by the system. - UTCTimeStamp_Ticks BigInt (8 Bytes) Date and time in Universal Time for that row in 64-bit .NET ticks.
 The value of this property is the number of 100-nanosecond (1/10th of a microsecond) intervals that have elapsed since 12:00 A.M., January 1, 0001.
-This is a new date/time standard used by the Microsoft .NET framework. - LogType TinyInt (1 byte) Auxiliary column to show when the row was inserted: 0=on startup, 1=normal logging, 2=on shutdown. - NotSync Int (4 Bytes) Auxiliary column to show if the data has been synchronized or not when the Redundancy option is enabled.
-See "De ploying Redundant Systems". - TagName Float (8 Bytes) Column automatically created using the name of each tag as the column title.
+This is a new date/time standard used by the Microsoft .NET framework. - LogType TinyInt (1 byte) Auxiliary column to show when the row was inserted: 0=on startup, 1=normal logging, 2=on shutdown. - NotSýnc Int (4 Bytes) Auxiliary column to show if the data was synchronized or not when the Redundancy option is enabled.
+See Deployin g Redundant Systems. - TagName Float (8 Bytes) Column automatically created using the name of each tag as the column title.
 It stores the data value using double precision. - TagName_Q Float (8 Bytes) Column automatically created for the quality of the data for each tag, using the OPC quality specification.

-Typically you can associate up to 200 tags with each historian table, but that number is dependent on how many columns your target Database allows.
-The tags should be defined in the same table when they have similar storing rates and process dynamic, since when you need to save one tag in the table, you need to save the entire row.
+Typically you can associate up to 200 tags with each historian table, but that number is dependent on how many columns your target database allows.
+The tags should be defined in the same table when they have similar storing rates and process dynamics because the entire row must be saved in order to save a tag in the table.